melbaylon/yt-ch-dl/README.md

 # yt-ch-dl
-This project packages `youtube-dl` and `rclone` to apply automation in downloading and moving video files to a remote storage, in my case Google Drive.
-It contains select youtube-dl and rclone commands that were chosen for aforementioned purpose.
+Download videos from youtube.com to a Linux VPS using [`youtube-dl`](https://github.com/ytdl-org/youtube-dl) and automatically move them to a remote storage using [`rclone`](https://rclone.org/).

-# Use case
+# Background and use case
-You can use this

-I decided to create this because I wanted a cheap and fast way to archive YouTube video files using a $5/mo VPS plan (1 Core CPU, 1 GB RAM, 25GB storage).
-As you can imagine, the 25GB storage is very limiting.
-But connecting it to a

-I decided to create this because I need a way to archive a number of video files
+YouTube videos can be and are taken down either by the uploader or YouTube.
+If that happens access to that video is lost, at least in the canonical sense.
+One way to prevent this is download a copy of a video.
+To do this, I can use a virtual private server (VPS) from providers like Linode and run youtube-dl from there.

+The $5/mo plan on Linode has 1 core CPU, 1GB RAM, 1TB transfer/mo, abnd 25GB storage.
+Running and Ubuntu server that will host youtube-dl is no problem with these specifications.
+Storing the downloaded files is a different problem.
+A fresh install of Ubuntu Server 20.04 leaves me with 20GB of free storage.
+That's not gonna cut it since a number of the videos I arcive is in 4K.
+A few minutes of 4K video can be around half a gigabyte.
+Following this stats, the 20GB would only be good for 40 4K videos.

+## Solution to the storage problem
+Luckily, I have a Google Drive which has unlimited storage.
+I'm not sure if this will last, but I'm going to maximize it for now.
+Connecting the VPS using `rclone` I have virtually unlimited storage for archiving videos.

+## Why not just download it to my local machines?
+I'm in a part of the Philippines where fast Internet connection is absurdly expensive. 😅 The plan is to keep the video files on Google Drive then slow sync them locally using `rclone`.

 # What you should know

-To get the most of this package, you should be comfortable with Linux, setting up a VPS (virtual private server), installing software packages, working with the terminal, and know to use youtube-dl and rclone.
+To get the most of this package, you should be comfortable with Linux, setting up a VPS, installing software packages, working with the terminal, and know to use youtube-dl and rclone.

 **This is not for beginners.**

 # Dependencies
-This package uses youtube-dl and rclone to download videos and from the VPS to a remote storage, respectively.
+This package uses `youtube-dl` and `rclone` to download videos and from the VPS to a remote storage, respectively.

 # The scripts
 ## list.sh